wiseman-timelord/DownLord/README.md

-# DownLord
+# DownLord-Py
 Status: Working

 ## Description
-DownLord is a streamlined tool designed for downloading large and important files, such as language models, especially on unreliable connections.
+DownLord-Py is a streamlined tool designed for downloading large and important files, such as language models, especially on unreliable connections.
 It offers a customizable options menu with persistent settings, supports download resumption, and automatically maintains a history, removing items from its list when manually deleted from the folder.
-Unlike browser-based downloads, DownLord ensures that users don't return hours later to find incomplete downloads or accidentally cancel them.
+Unlike browser-based downloads, DownLord-Py ensures that users don't return hours later to find incomplete downloads or accidentally cancel them.
 It's tailored for substantial downloads rather than smaller files that can be handled by the browser.

 ## Features
 - Connection Speed Selection - Choose from speeds of 1MB/s, 5MB/s, 10MB/s, 25MB/s or 50MB/s.